 Synonyms: hallux abductovalgus, bunion

-The problem is lateral deviation of the great toe so as to put a valgus deformity on the first metatarsophalangeal (MTP) joint.
-A deviation of 15-20° is considered abnormal.
+Hallux valgus describes lateral deviation of the great toe so as to put a valgus deformity on the first metatarsophalangeal (MTP) joint; it is commonly known as a bunion.
+A deviation of greater than 15° is considered abnormal.
 This deviation upsets the biomechanics of the foot.
 It may cause subluxation of the first MTP joint and the great toe may even overlap the second toe.

 Lateral subluxation produces a prominence on the metatarsal head (bunion) often followed by the development of a fluid-filled bursa.
 This becomes painful as it rubs against the shoe.